-Image description: A book cover for Spear by Nicola Griffith.
-The background is charcoal, shading to black at the bottom, with the author’s name at the top is orange-red and the title, at the bottom, and ‘from the author Hild’ in white.
+Image description: A book, Spear by Nicola Griffith, standing against a white background.
+The background of the cover illustration is charcoal, shading to black at the bottom, with the author’s name at the top is orange-red and the title, at the bottom, and ‘from the author Hild’ in white.
 The main image is of a great hanging bowl of black iron with inlaid figures and great bronze escutcheons for the hanging hooks.
 It is wreathed about by smoke and flame and steam, and the steam forms images: in white, woods with a woman and a stone and a sword; about the trees, shading to orange, is an figure with a spear on a horse; a fort gate and box palisade, and over all, flying up in the smoke towards the author’s name, two birds.

 From the publisher:

 A spellbinding and subversive queer recasting of Arthurian myth by the legendary author of Hild

 The girl knows she has a destiny before she even knows her name.
 She grows up in the wild, in a cave with her mother, but visions of a faraway lake come to her on the spring breeze, and when she hears a traveller speak of Arturus, king at Caer Leon, she knows that her future lies at his court.

 And so, brimming with magic and eager to test her strength, she breaks her covenant with her mother and, with a broken hunting spear and mended armour, makes her way on a bony gelding to Caer Leon.
 On her adventures she will meet great knights and steal the hearts of beautiful women.
 She will fight warriors and sorcerers.
 And she will find her love, and the lake, and her fate.

 Award-winning author Nicola Griffith returns with Spear, a glorious queer retelling of Arthurian legend, full of dazzling magic and intoxicating adventure.